As a consultant, you excel in your area of expertise. But, closing deals with new clients? Perhaps that’s something you’re still trying to figure out.

 Here’s another tip: use the executive summary section in the template below to show that you thoroughly understand the client’s business and current situation.
 And that you understand exactly how to get them from point A to point B–their desired result.

-Highlight current challenges and opportunities using the two columns in the consulting report example below: problem and solution.
+Highlight current challenges and opportunities using the two columns in the project proposal example below: problem and solution.

 Design Pro Tip: Add Your Brand Colors